EmbodiedSAM: Online Segment Any 3D Thing in Real Time

 \subsection{Analysis of ESAM}

 \textbf{Data-efficient learning.} We reduce the training samples by using only 20\% or 50\% training set and report the class-agnostic performance of ESAM on ScanNet200 in Table \ref{tab5}.
-It is shown that the performance degradation of ESAM is not significant even with limited training data.
+It is shown that the performance degradation of ESAM is not significant with only half the training data.
+Moreover, ESAM still achieves state-of-the-art performance even with 10\% training data (SAI3D: 28.2/47.2/67.9).
 This is because 2D VFM has already provided a good initialization, thus the learning part of ESAM is easy to converge.

-\textbf{Decomposition of inference time.} We decompose the inference time of ESAM excluding VFM in Table \ref{tab-ab}.
-The temporal-aware backbone consists of a sparse convolutional U-Net and several memory-based adapters.
-The merging process consists of similarity computation, bipartite matching and mask / representation updating.
-Due to the efficient design, the decoder and merging operation of ESAM only take a small proportion of inference time.

-\textbf{Ablation study.} We first conduct ablation studies on ESAM to validate the effectiveness of the proposed methods.
-For architecture design, we conduct experiments on ScanNet200-25k and report class-agnostic AP and average inference latency (ms) of each frame excluding SAM in Table \ref{tab-ab1}.
-It can be seen that geometric-aware pooling boosts the performance up to 1.4\% while brings negligible computational overhead.
-Note that the prediction error on single views will accumulate on the whole scenes, so a high AP on ScanNet200-25k contributes a lot to the final performance.
+\textbf{Ablation study.} We conduct ablation studies to validate the effectiveness of the proposed methods.
+For architecture design, we conduct experiments on ScanNet-25k and report AP and average inference latency (ms) of each frame excluding VFM in Table \ref{tab-ab1}.
+It can be seen that geometric-aware pooling boosts the performance up to 1.3\% while brings negligible computational overhead.
+Note that the prediction error on single views will accumulate on the whole scenes, so a high AP on ScanNet-25k contributes a lot to the final performance.